EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 4. Define WEB, URL, HTTPS, Name Resolution.
+   Ans)

+- **WEB**: The Web, also known as the World Wide Web (WWW) or W3, is an interconnected system of public webpages, typically residing on servers.
+It is a web technology that links web resources together over the internet.
+It is important to note that the Web is distinct from the Internet; the Web is one of many applications built on top of the Internet, which houses the Web.
+- **URL**: A Uniform Resource Locator (URL), also referred to as a Web address, is a reference to a web resource.
+It specifies the resource's location on a computer network and acts as a gateway for retrieving it.
+An example is `https://www.google.com`, where `Https` indicates the Transfer Control Protocol and `Google.com` is the URL for Google.
+- **HTTPS**: Hypertext Transfer Protocol Secured (HTTPS) is a secured protocol that governs the transfer of Web resources.
+It is a more secure version of Hypertext Transfer Protocol (HTTP), which is a non-secured protocol for resource transfer.
+You can typically identify a secured protocol by a visible padlock icon appearing before the address bar in a web browser, whereas a non-secured protocol does not display this icon.
+- **Name Resolution**: While the term "Name Resolution" is not explicitly defined in the sources, the concept is strongly related to how web servers handle requests for domain names.
+A web server, once configured, has its IP address associated through a DNS (Domain Name System) server.
+This association allows the server to listen for and respond to HTTP requests for that specific domain.
+A domain name itself is a unique name that identifies resources stored on a website and serves as the website's address.
+Therefore, "name resolution" implicitly refers to the process (often handled by a DNS server) of translating a human-readable domain name into an IP address that computers use to locate each other on a network.

+---

-5. Explain 5 types of selectors with examples.
+6. Explain 5 types of selectors with examples.

-6. Write the syntax of below mentioned HTML elements and explain with an example:
+7. Write the syntax of below mentioned HTML elements and explain with an example:
    (i) `<div>`
    (ii) `<span>`

-7. Write 5 types of selectors with examples.
+8. Write 5 types of selectors with examples.

-8. Illustrate CSS box model.
+9. Illustrate CSS box model.
 Be sure to label and explain each component of the model with an example.

-9. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.
+10. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.

-10. Differentiate between static and dynamic websites.
+11. Differentiate between static and dynamic websites.
 Provide examples of use cases for each type and explain the technologies commonly used to build them.

-11. Explain the importance of version control in software development.
+12. Explain the importance of version control in software development.
 Describe any two basic Git commands and how GitHub enhances collaboration among developers.

-12. Write the basic structure of an HTML document.
+13. Write the basic structure of an HTML document.
 Explain the purpose of the `<head>` tag, `<body>` tag and other tags, and provide examples of common HTML elements.

-13. Discuss the importance of CSS style properties in web design.
+14. Discuss the importance of CSS style properties in web design.
 Provide examples of commonly used properties for text styling, box model, and layout, and explain their effects.

-14. Create an HTML document for a blog post.
+15. Create an HTML document for a blog post.
 The document should include:
     - A proper HTML structure with `<!DOCTYPE>`, `<html>`, `<head>`, and `<body>` tags.
     - A heading (`<h1>`) for the blog title.
     - A paragraph (`<p>`) for the blog content with at least 5 sentences.